Nagasurya-Randhi/Parkinsons-Disease-Classification/README.md

 # Parkinson's Disease Classification

-**One-line:** A machine-learning project that analyzes speech features to classify Parkinson's disease using ensemble methods (Random Forest) and exploratory analysis in a Jupyter Notebook.
+**One-line:** A machine-learning project that analyzes speech features to classify Parkinson's disease using ensemble methods (Random Forest)

 ---